Bratt Sinclaire – his real name is Andrea Leonardi – was born april 1967 in Milan, Italy.

 One of those songs, called “Night of fire” by Niko, best ranked in 4 S.E.B.s “Request countdown” out of 8 and, in the year 2000, it brought at Delta’s office 3 among the most prestigious Japanese music awards:

-In 2006, Delta seemed to be seriously interested in trying new partnerships with the Japanese dance-market other than Avex’s so Bratt Sinclaire decided to move out and left the company.
+Anyways, in 2006, Delta seemed to be seriously interested in trying new partnerships with the Japanese dance-market other than Avex’s so Bratt Sinclaire decided to move out and left the company.

 In 2007 a brand new Eurobeat and Techno company named SinclaireStyle was born.